The Chronology of Revelation

 3. The Third Woe will occur after the blowing of the Seventh Trumpet (11:14b,15).

-Once the First Woe (Fifth Trumpet Judgment) has taken place, the Second Woe (Sixth Trumpet Judgment) will be imminent (Revelation 9:12).
+Once the First Woe (Fifth Trumpet Judgment) has taken place, the Second Woe (Sixth Trumpet Judgment) will be imminent (Revelation 9:12,13).
 The Sixth Trumpet Judgment will involve the release of four angels, who will be in charge of killing a third of mankind, via two hundred million mounted troops (9:15,16).
 I believe that these mounted troops will be supernatural in nature; there is nothing to suggest that they will be a natural human army, especially considering their grotesque appearance (9:17-19).
-There is no good reason not to believe that this is a literal description.
+It is logical and reasonable to believe that this is a literal description.

 a mighty angel

-John saw a mighty angel (Revelation 10:1see a mighty angel).
-I believe this is Jesus in angelic form, since He is holding a little scroll (10:2a); and it previously was seen that only Jesus, the Lion of the Tribe of Judah, was worthy to take and open the scroll (Revelation 5:4,5).
-The scroll appears “little” because all seven seals will have been opened, and all but a tiny portion of the scroll unrolled, by that time.
+John saw a mighty angel (Revelation 10:1).
+I believe this is Jesus in angelic form (see a mighty angel).
+He is holding a little scroll (10:2a); and it previously was seen that only Jesus, the Lion of the Tribe of Judah, was worthy to take and open the scroll (Revelation 5:4,5).
+The scroll appears “little” because all seven seals will have been opened by that time, with all but a tiny portion of the scroll unrolled.

-Up to this point, while opening the first six seals of the scroll, Jesus’ demeanor had been as a Lamb (Revelation 5:6,7)—more passive than assertive.
+Up to this point, Jesus’ demeanor will have been as a Lamb (Revelation 5:6,7)—more passive than assertive.
 Now, however, Jesus’ disposition is seen to be more like a Lion (10:3a), seeming to indicate that He will be taking a more active roll in what is yet to transpire.

 The mighty angel (Jesus) is observed to announce that